-1 Explain two consequences of the Truman Doctrine.
+1a Explain one consequence of the Truman Doctrine.

 Level Marks Explanation 1 1-2 The consequence is described simply or very generally.
-The information about the consequence is general and shows limited knowledge and understanding of the consequences of the Truman Doctrine.
+The information about the consequence is general and shows limited knowledge and understanding of a consequence of the Truman Doctrine.
 2 3-4 Features of the Truman Doctrine are analysed to explain a consequence.
-Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of the consequences of the Truman Doctrine.
+Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of a consequence of the Truman Doctrine.